sdpunit/Study-buddy-app/items/report.md

 On the homepage, the user can click on a course to be taken to the assessment view.
 Here, the user can see the name of the course that they have added, as well as its conveners, and assessments.
-From here, the user may start studying by clicking the 'Start Study' button, which will take them to the timer interface, or my click the 'reset time' button to reset the time that they have studied for this course.
+From here, the user may start studying by clicking the 'Start Study' button, which will take them to the timer interface, or my click the 'reset time' button to reset the time that they have studied for this course.<br>
 <img src="./images/course_info.png" width="200"/>

 <br><br> **Timer Interface** <br>
 Here the user can set a timer for the amount of time in minutes that they would like to study for.
 The time will then countdown and a popup will display once the study session is completed.
-The user can pause and resume the timer, or cancel the study session if desired.
+The user can pause and resume the timer, or cancel the study session if desired.<br>
 <img src="./images/set_time.png" width="200"/>
 <img src="./images/timer.png" width="200"/>
 <img src="./images/study_complete.png" width="200"/>